IMF unveils new corruption policy for member states

 However, the IMF will not investigate specific instances of corruption.

-In unveiling the new policy on Sunday at the close of the IMF-World Bank spring meetings, Lagarde said the fund's board supported a "more intrusive" approach to member state evaluations.
+In unveiling the new policy yesterday at the close of the IMF-World Bank Spring Meetings, Lagarde said the fund's board supported a “more intrusive” approach to member state evaluations.

-"Because it is a macroeconomic issue, the IMF is really perfectly legitimate in acting, especially when we have a program in a country," she said.
+“Because it is a macroeconomic issue, the IMF is really perfectly legitimate in acting —especially when we have a programme in a country,” she said.

 ADVERTISEMENT